Skip to main content

 Q6: My transactions should show as 'Trade', but it's not working.

 Q7.
 I don't want to import my CSV file as a custom/manual/new source.
-Can I import it to an existing integration?
+Can I import it to an existing account?

-Absolutely, yes!
-You can import the custom CSV to an existing integration.
-The Advanced Custom CSV can be used in any of our existing integrations.
+Absolutely!
+You can import the custom CSV into an existing account, and the Advanced Custom CSV can be used in any of our existing integrations.

 Did this answer your question?